christophermontero/dockerizeme/README.md

 ## Volumes

-If you want attach some volume to container it will be located in `$HOME/docker-vol/image-name`
+If you want attach some volume to container just type yes when the program ask you and it will be located in `$HOME/docker-vol/image-name`

 # Comments